 - 1. Clothes must be clean and free of cuts/tears/holes above mid-thigh. - 2.
 Obscene/suggestive or offensive clothing and jewelry shall not be worn.
-Examples: midriffs, seethrough clothes, symbols or insignia that suggest hatred towards groups. - Clothing/jewelry which advertises or displays tobacco/alcohol/drug products shall not be worn. - 4.
+Examples: midriffs, see-through clothes, symbols or insignia that suggest hatred towards groups. - Clothing/jewelry which advertises or displays tobacco/alcohol/drug products shall not be worn. - 4.
 All sleeveless shirts must have at least a 2" wide strap.
-Items not permitted include spaghetti straps, halter-tops, tube tops, off the shoulder tops and tops with cut-out under arms. - Caps/hats/hoods/sunglasses/bandanas /visors must be removed in the building. - Shorts may be worn throughout the school year.
-Unacceptable shorts include boxer shorts and "shortshorts."
-Shorts and skirts should not be revealing and should not be above mid-thigh. - 7.
+Items not permitted include spaghetti straps, halter-tops, tube tops, off the shoulder tops and tops with cut-out under arms. - 5.
+Caps/hats/hoods/sunglasses/bandanas/visors must be removed in the building. - 6.
+Shorts may be worn throughout the school year.
+Unacceptable shorts include boxer shorts and "short-shorts."
+Shorts and skirts should not be revealing and should not be above midthigh. - 7.
 "Dangerous" jewelry (this includes chains) is not permitted to be worn. - 8.
 Underwear shall not be visible. - 9.
-Book bags may be used to transport school supplies as students enter and leave the building.
-Book bags/large purses (large enough to carry a book) are not permitted to be used during the school day. - 10.
-Jackets and long coats cannot be worn during the school day.
+Jackets and long coats cannot be worn during the school day. - 10.
+Pajamas and slippers are not acceptable school attire.

-11. Pajamas and slippers are not acceptable school attire.Violation of these will result in students being asked to change and may result in a discipline violation.
+\Violation of these will result in students being asked to change and may result in a discipline violation.